Risks & opportunities

 At a glanceGlobal water demand is growing on average by 1% annually, leading to a forecasted increase of water needs by 20-30% by 2050.
 Fresh water is an essential input into nearly all social and economic activities, from agriculture to energy production to manufacturing.
 Yet, these dependencies now demand increasingly close attention as the world’s water systems face growing threats from unsustainable economic activities.
 This is further exacerbated by the impacts of intensifying climate change, which may expose up to ⅔ of the global population to intermittent water shortages by 2025.
 Already today, 44 countries or ⅓ of the world’s population face high levels of water stress and 4.2B people still lack safely managed sanitation.
-Freshwater pollution is equally concerning, and the World Bank estimates that in countries experiencing severe water pollution, economic growth may be reduced by more than ⅓.
+The World Bank predicts a growth rate decline of 6% of GDP by 2050 as competition for water intensifies.

 Risks to investors

 - Supply chain risks: A wide range of sectors are highly water-dependent, and thus are exposed to water-related risks across their supply chains.
 The agriculture sector is a good example: with 70% of the world’s water used to grow crops and animal feed, water scarcity may significantly impact agricultural production and thus the prices for raw materials.
 CDP Water Security estimates that in 2018 alone, companies took a financial hit of US$38.5B in reported losses due to water risk.